CALL TO ACTION

 The DEIS fails to adequately protect the significance of the land surrounding Minidoka NHS as a place of reflection and healing for the survivors who were unconstitutionally incarcerated, their descendants, and all who visit this International Site of Conscience.

-The DEIS inappropriately identifies Minidoka NHS as for “Tourists and Recreationists” which reflects ignorance of the history of the location and its impacts.
+The DEIS inappropriately identifies Minidoka NHS as for “Tourists and Recreationalists” which reflects ignorance of the history of the location and its impacts.

 The DEIS fails to recognize the importance of the cultural landscape and preserve the historic nature of the land, including the integrity of the site, feeling and association of historic events, and its immersive educational experience.

-The DEIS fails to protect the viewshed.
-A “moderate” degree of visual change as stated fails to protect the integrity of Minidoka NHS.
+Use the DEIS terminology"viewshed" meaning "the natural environment that is visible from one or more viewing points."
+A “moderate” degree of visual change to Minidoka NHS's viewshed, as stated fails to protect the integrity of the site.

 It is important to also comment on what is not included in the DEIS: